dheerajoruganty/Near_Deduplication/discussion.md

 By tuning the \( b \) and \( r \) values, we can control the specificity of LSH for particular applications.
 The S-curve plot thus serves as a valuable tool for visualizing and adjusting LSH's sensitivity to similarity, balancing between capturing highly similar pairs and allowing broader matches.

-### Conclusion

-In conclusion, the S-curve analysis demonstrates the effectiveness of LSH in selectively identifying similar items based on the configuration of bands and rows.
-This enables practitioners to adjust LSH parameters to meet the specific needs of their application, achieving a tailored balance between precision and recall in similarity detection.

 ### c.
 Baseline Runtime and Results Summary